Peter is one of the UK's leading employment lawyers and specialises in advising individuals as well as organisations.

 - In Bamieh v EULEX, acting for a British prosecutor seconded by the FCO, who had blown the whistle about serious and systemic corruption at the European Union Rule of Law Mission in Kosovo.
 A factually and legally complex claim that encompassed the territorial jurisdiction of the UK employment tribunals, the liability of seconding employers for the actions of workers against their colleagues and the immunities from suit of international organisations, Peter litigated the matter as far as the Court of Appeal.

-- On behalf of Neha Sejpal, establishing the protection of dentists from discrimination, thus adding to the developing body of law on worker status.
-The case is currently before the Employment Appeal Tribunal.
+- On behalf of Neha Sejpal, seeking to establish the protection of dentists from discrimination, thus adding to the developing body of law on worker status.
+The case is currently before the Employment Appeal Tribunal and will be heard in 2022.

 - Acting for the Appellant in the Employment Appeal Tribunal case of Ghumra v The Home Office, which confirmed the law on strike out and deposit orders in the Employment Tribunal.
 In Peter’s case Hartley v Foreign and Commonwealth Office Services, the EAT clarified the law of harassment on the grounds of disability.